-All visitors must report to the office, upon entering the main entrance, to sign in and receive a visitor's pass.
-Visits to classrooms during the first week of school and the last week of school may be limited to ensure a smooth transition.
-Visits by parents to classrooms are encouraged; provided that the visits do not disrupt the educational program, individual students, or create a safety concern.
+All visitors must report to the office upon entering the main entrance, to sign in and receive a visitor's pass.
+Parents are asked to postpone their visits to school until after the first three weeks to ensure a smooth transition.
+Visitations by parents should be kept to an hour and a half in length, and cleared 24 hours in advance with the principal.
+Visits by parents to classrooms are encouraged; provided the visits do not disrupt the educational program, individual students, or create a safety concern.